Professor in Thermal Energy Engineering

 School of Chemical Engineering

-Dr Yongliang Li is a Reader in Thermal Energy Engineering in the School of Chemical Engineering.
+Professor Yongliang Li is a Chair in Thermal Energy Engineering in the School of Chemical Engineering.
 His research interests focus primarily on thermal energy processes and systems including thermal energy (heat and cold) storage, refrigeration and air conditioning, carbon capture and storage, process and system simulation and optimization.
 His research work has been supported by EPSRC, British ...

 - +44 (0) 121 414 5135